webpy/webpy.github.com/docs/0.3/upgrade.md

 <a href="app"></a>
 ## new application framework

-New application framework has been introduced in web.py 0.3 and due that there is a slight change in the way the program's main section is written.
+New application framework has been introduced in web.py 0.3 and due to that there is a slight change in the way the program's main section is written.

 If your old code has: